-(Visual estimates of mineral or quartz vein abundance should never be considered a proxy or substitute for laboratory analyses where concentrations or grades are the factor of principal economic interest.
+Visual estimates of mineral abundance should never be considered a proxy or substitute for laboratory analyses where concentrations or grades are the factor of principal economic interest.
 Visual estimates also potentially provide no information regarding impurities or deleterious physical properties relevant to valuations.
-Visual estimates of Cu by volume-% are calculated from the weight-% of Cu in each Cu mineral, that is: Chalcocite (Cu_2S) - 80% Cu; Covellite (CuS) - 66% Cu;